microsoft/Cognitive-LUIS-Windows/README.md

 LUIS is a service for language understanding that provides intent classification and entity extraction.
 In order to use the SDK you first need to create and publish an app on www.luis.ai where you will get your appID and appKey.

-The solution contains the SDK itself and a sample application that allow you to enter you appId and appKey, and to perform the two actions "predict" and "reply".
+The solution contains the SDK and a sample application that allows you to enter your appId and appKey, and to perform the two actions "predict" and "reply".

 Cloning The Repo
 --------------